gloveboxes/doc-intelligence-docs/docs/10-provision-azure-services.md

 1. Select the default subscription.
 1. Select a region (e.g: **eastus**).

     It will take approximately 5 minutes to deploy the Azure services.
-So, now is a great time to read the next sections of the workshop documentation while you wait for the services to deploy.
+So, now is a great time to read the next sections of the workshop documentation while you wait for the services to deploy. **Note, the Storage Account is created early on, so, once that is created you can start uploading the training data while the rest of the services are being provisioned.**

 1. The output from the `azd up` command will look like the following.